History of fencing: Academic and classical fencing

 Brawling and fighting were regular occupations of students in the German-speaking areas during the early modern period.
 In line with developments in the aristocracy and the military, regulated duels were introduced to the academic environment, as well.
 Students wore special clothes, developed special kinds of festivities, sang student songs, and fought duels.

 The foil was invented in France as a training weapon in the middle of the 18th century to practice fast and elegant thrust fencing.
 Fencers blunted the point by wrapping a foil around the blade or fastening a knob on the point ("blossom", French fleuret).
 In addition to practising, some fencers took away the protection and used the sharp foil for duels.
 German students took up that practice and developed the Pariser ("Parisian") thrusting small sword for the Stoßmensur ("thrusting mensur").
 After the dress sword was abolished, the Pariser became the only weapon for academic thrust fencing in Germany.

 Since fencing on thrust with a sharp point is quite dangerous, many students died from their lungs being pierced (Lungenfuchser), which made breathing difficult or impossible.
 However, the counter movement had already started in Göttingen in the 1760s.
 Here the Göttinger Hieber was invented, the predecessor of the modern Korbschläger, a new weapon for cut fencing.
 In the following years, the Glockenschläger was invented in east German universities for cut fencing as well.

 Thrust fencing (using Pariser) and cut fencing (using Korbschläger or Glockenschläger) existed in parallel in Germany during the first decades of the 19th century—with local preferences.
-So thrust fencing was especially popular in Jena, Erlangen, Würzburg and Ingolstadt/Landshut, two towns where the predecessors of Munich University were located.
+So thrust fencing was especially popular in Jena, Erlangen, Würzburg and Ingolstadt/Landshut, two towns where the predecessors of LMU Munich were located.
 The last thrust Mensur is recorded to have taken place in Würzburg in 1860.

 Marburg student of about 1700.
 Academic fencing emerged as a stylised way for German students to defend their honour.